-“For God so loved the world that He gave His One and Only Son, that whoever believes in Him shall not perish but have eternal life.”
+“For God loved the world so much that He gave His One and Only Son, that whoever believes in Him shall not perish but have eternal life.”
 (John 3:16)

 Alternate Chronology of the Crucifixion of Jesus